vadna034/CompetitiveProgramming/Map.md

 # Map

 Map is a data structure mapping keys to values.
 It stores the keys in ordered fashion.
 O(log n)) access, and O(log n)) insertion.
+(Not multimap is an implementation of map that allows multiple inserts of same key.
+This changes only .count() method.)

 ## Preprocessor Directives